ile/ile.github.io/_posts/2015-02-19-solving-the-refugee-problem.md

 ## Can you show an example?

 Glad you asked.
-Here's a "modern" refugee camp [Nahr el-Bared](http://www.dezeen.com/2013/05/02/reconstruction-of-nahr-el-bared-refugee-camp/) that shows that this is possible, admittedly this is only for about 30 000 refugee.
-However, this is what are needed.
+Here's a "modern" refugee camp [Nahr el-Bared](http://www.dezeen.com/2013/05/02/reconstruction-of-nahr-el-bared-refugee-camp/) that shows that this is possible, admittedly this is only for about 30 000 refugees.
+However, these are what are needed, more of them, maybe bigger ones.

 [![](https://cloud.githubusercontent.com/assets/433707/6909567/1e65f3b6-d750-11e4-97f2-ece9806a95d8.png)](https://cloud.githubusercontent.com/assets/433707/6909567/1e65f3b6-d750-11e4-97f2-ece9806a95d8.png)